Aircloak/aircloak/cloak/docs/anonymization.md

 * A canonical name of the column in the form `{"table", "column"}`
 * A secret salt
 * The list of the values in the column
-* A number N that is incremented each time two noise layers have exactly the same seed

 In case the noise layers are used to compute a `COUNT(*)` as opposed to for example a `COUNT(column)` expression an additional, unique marker is added to